 1To be chosen from the pharmaceutics major electives list below.
-Need a minimum of 7 credit hours major electives.
+Need a minimum of 4 credit hours major electives.
+2Internship can be taken in the summer before P2 year

 PHAR Electives

 Other electives require approval of the PHAR major adviser.